 Here $s$ should be constrained to a strip, i.e. $a< \text{Re}(s) <b$ where $f^*$ exists.
 The inverse transform can be written as:

 and we denote the Mellin dual as:

 This transform has the harmonic sum property:

-which implies that one can factorize the harmonic sum of $f(x)$ to the product of a generalized Dirichlet series and $f^*(s)$.
+which implies that if one can identity the ``amplitude'' $\lambda_j$ and the ``frequency'' $\omega_j$ from the summation, one can then factorize the harmonic sum of $f(x)$ to the product of a generalized Dirichlet series and $f^*(s)$.
 Essentially, the asymptotic expansion of different orders at $0$ or $\infty$ is described by the residues at different poles.
 This is extremely powerful when dealing with generating functions, considering they are essentially formal infinite function series.

 Some properties of Mellin transforms and the Mellin dual functions that we will use in this paper are presented in Table.~\ref{table:MellinDual}: